microsoft/WhatTheHack/023-AdvancedKubernetes/Student/01-setup.md

     - Verified with 2.7.0
 1. Install Docker
 1. Install Helm 3
-1. Create a Github Account
+1. Create a GitHub Account
 1. Create an ACR
 1. Create an AKS cluster with the following:
     - System pool with 1 Standard_DS2_v2